 The certificate program is open to those below in Engineering or STEM disciplines:

-- Faculty at international universities
+- Current faculty members at the US or international universities

 Certificate program outcomes include the enhanced capability to: